MicrosoftDocs/learn/learn-pr/azure/azure-sentinel-deploy-configure/includes/1-introduction.md

 After completing this module, you'll be able to:

 - Enable Azure Sentinel.
-- Understand how to deploy connectors to Azure Sentinel.
+- Deploy connectors from Azure Sentinel to the services you want to monitor.
-- Understand how to manage Azure Sentinel log data.
+- Manage Azure Sentinel log data collected by connectors.

 ## Prerequisites

 To get the best learning experience from this module, you should have knowledge of and experience with:

-- Fundamental Azure administration.
+- Performing fundamental Azure administration.
-- Azure Monitor and its Log Analytics workspace.
+- Working with Azure Monitor and its Log Analytics workspace.